After calling lawyer’s wife, boda boda rider threw away the toilet paper and his wife ignored the message assuming someone was conning her

 After interrogation, Leliman, who was based at the Syokimau Police Post and who had masterminded the murders, could not explain his whereabouts when Kimani went missing.
 Leliman and his accomplices could not have been arrested had he listened to the advice of police informer Peter Ngugi, who has been turned into a State witness.
 Ngugi thought that since the suspects had been formally booked at the Police Post would expose their whereabouts considering a wife to one of them had already been contacted through a cellphone thus exposing the entire operation and those involved.
 Ngugi was for the release of all the suspects and was not in favour of them being executed, but after three hours of deliberations in between drinking the energy drinks and smoking cigarettes, Leliman could hear none of it and instructed Ngugi to get them out of the boot one by one.

-The hearing is ongoing before High Court Judge Jessie Lesiit in a case in which Ngugi is testifying against his accomplices.
+The hearing ended before Judge Jessie Lesiit in a case in which Ngugi testified against his accomplices.